-Temporary exhibits sometimes require tickets purchased in advance, so check the calendar ahead of time.
+Temporary exhibitions sometimes require tickets purchased in advance.